Guatemala Electoral Court Stands Firm On Bid To Annul Election - UrduPoint

 "Our president is...
 Bernardo Arevalo and our vice president Karin Herrera," said Alfaro.

-The moves against Arevalo and Seed has ignited mass protests by Guatemalans demanding the resignation of the three officials.
+The moves against Arevalo and his party have ignited mass protests by Guatemalans demanding the resignation of the three officials.

-On Thursday, the president-elect himself led an anti-corruption protest of thousands of people in the capital Guatemala City.

 Arevalo pulled off a major upset by advancing to the runoff after a first round marked by apathy among voters.